-Back across the other side of the world, we head to Indonesia, which produces 144,000 tonnes of tea annually.
+Heading offshore we head to Indonesia, which produces 157,000 tonnes of tea annually.
 The crop was introduced in the 1700’s by the Dutch East India Company during colonial rule, producing mostly black and green teas from Indian Assam varieties.
 The Indonesian climate allows these tea varieties to thrive.

 Indonesian teas are renowned the world over for their high levels of catechin, a natural phenol and antioxidant, which plays a significant role in helping to maintaining a healthy gut and heart.

 5. Turkey – 175,000 tonnes